Self-assessment tax returns

 If you haven't yet started the process, it's crucial you register ASAP, as it can take 10 working days to receive a reference number.

-The deadline to register to guarantee you'll get your code by the deadline was 17 January.
+The deadline to register to guarantee you'll get your code by the deadline is 20 January.
 If you need a code and haven't yet registered, you should still do so as soon as possible, as you'll have to pay extra fines if you pay your tax bill more than 30 days after the deadline.

 If you already have a reference number, for example because you've filed a return before, or had one sent to you but haven't got round to using it, you won't need to be sent another one.
 In that case, after you've set up your online account you'll be able to file your return straight away.